Giving recognition to individuals who perform acts of bravery in rescuing others from fire

 How is a nomination made?

-Nominations are to be made by mail, using the Society’s official application form (see Nomination Form), with a covering letter from a senior officer, and sent to the secretary of the Society at the address on the Nomination Form.
+Nominations are to be made by post or email, using the Society's official application form (see Nomination Form) which has been signed and is accompanied by a covering letter from a senior officer; if sent by email, the sender should confirm that the nomination is sent with the knowledge and approval of a (named) senior officer.
+Nominations are to be sent to the secretary of the Society at the postal/email address on the Nomination Form.

 Possible exclusions